lmapii/practical-zephyr/readme.md

+first:

 TODO: initial setup could use QEMU ...

 but hands on is better. most DKs will do but in this guide we're using a nrf52840 DK.

+practical zephyr can be read back to back it should give you enough information to find the documentation easy to read.

 concept: practical zephyr as guide, read in official documentation, back to practical zephr. basically a more extensive getting started guide